decred-proposals/mainnet/cb446a469987d6603d93f442ef0d4e45bacbea47a72b5ce89f9c3cac3868d627/1/payload/index.md

 •	Name of project partner, e.g. Apple

-•	Scope of project, e.g. Create an iOS App to enable Voter Elibibility Verification and Voting in a State Election in California leveraging Decred’s blockchain and infrastructure
+•	Scope of project, e.g. Create an iOS App to enable Voter Elibibility Verification and Voting System to Run a State Election in State of California leveraging Decred’s blockchain and infrastructure

 •	Specific technical requirements, i.e. 5-10 page document would define user stories & requirements